euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 physiological conditions, automated detection of the liver portal tree is an easier task then in the case of the hepatic tree.

-Segmentation of vessel tree is based on the algorithm described in [Sel02]_ with several modifications.
+Segmentation of a vessel tree is based on the algorithm described in [Sel02]_ with several modifications.
 In order to improve the quality of CT data, we use the Gaussian blur denoising filter during the preprocessing steps.
 We have automatic threshold selection based on a histogram of the image, but the user is able to control this operation by setting seed points.
-User interactivity is essential when segmenting the vena cava, where the blood with dissolved contrast fluid is mixed with the blood from the rest of the body.
+User interactivity is essential when segmenting the vena cava, where the blood with a dissolved contrast fluid is mixed with the blood from the rest of the body.
 The segmented 3D data are smoothed using a set of morphological operations - opening and closing.